Thailand's surreal industrial park: crocodiles but no chips

 It has been six weeks since Thailand's worst flooding in decades turned its industrial heartland into a real-life 'Waterworld' and the water is going down 20 cm a day.
 But it reached 2 metres at one point and will take time to clear, said General Manager Bruce Stromstad.

-Hana Microelectronics Pcl (HANA.BK), Thailand's biggest semiconductor packager, managed to get its integrated circuits -- a vital part in virtually all electronic equipment from mobile phones and tablets to computers -- outside the flood zone a week before the water breached defensive dikes on October 13.
+Hana Microelectronics Pcl, Thailand's biggest semiconductor packager, managed to get its integrated circuits -- a vital part in virtually all electronic equipment from mobile phones and tablets to computers -- outside the flood zone a week before the water breached defensive dikes on Oct.
+13.

 But it could do nothing about the dozens of machines weighing up to 5 tonnes each on the ground floor of the main building, which was almost entirely submerged.